tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/PayU operations/Refunds-MP.md

 ## What is a refund?
 A refund is the action to voluntary return the money paid by a customer when any of the following situations happen:
-* The product or service delivered does not met the spectates of the customer and they returned it.
+* The product or service delivered does not met the expectations of the customer and they returned it.
 * The product is out of stock, anf the merchant is not able to deliver the product to the client.

 ## Refund procedure